 As noted earlier, net position may serve over time as a useful indicator of the School's financial position.
-In the case of Monarch Montessori of Denver Charter School, assets and deferred outflows exceeded liabilities and deferred inflows resulting in a net position of \$1,672,267 in FY 2020-2021.
-Again, this amount includes the impacts of the Pension Plan and the Defined Benefit Other Post Employment Benefit (OPEB) liabilities reporting requirements under GASB 68 and 75.
-Of the School's total net position, \$94,188 is restricted to comply with Article X, Section 20 of the Colorado Constitution, known as the TABOR Amendment.
+In the case of Monarch Montessori of Denver Charter School, assets and deferred outflows exceeded liabilities and deferred inflows resulting in a net position of \$2,105,776 in FY 2021-2022.
+Of the School's total net position, \$103,071 is restricted to comply with Article X, Section 20 of the Colorado Constitution, known as the TABOR Amendment.
 Accordingly, these funds are not available to satisfy the School's general operating expenses.